Deep-Dan42/insurance_dataset/README.md

 ---
 ## Project Background

-This project simulates the complete analytics pipeline for an insurance business, covering the period from **2020 to 2025**.
-It demonstrates how I've leveraged my industry know-how to drive executive decision-making, from data generation and business KPI design, thorugh SQL modeling, to final delivery of executive-level insights in Power BI.
+This project simulates the complete analytics pipeline for an insurance business, covering the period from **2020 to 2024**.
+It demonstrates how I've leveraged my industry know-how to drive executive decision-making, from data generation with Python and business KPI design thorugh SQL modeling, to final delivery of executive-level insights in Power BI.

+The initiative is designed to showcase:
+- **Business-driven data modeling:** Using star schema to optimize reporting.
+- **Actionable metrics:** Monthly premiums, claims, expenses and digital adoption.
+- **Executive reporting:** Insights that inform profitability and operational efficiency.
+- **Story behind data:** Answering How and Why it happens across data fluctuation

 ## Executive Overview